syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `TOCOL` function returns the array in a single column.
+The `TOCOL` function transforms an array into a single column.